These People Adhered To The Rules To Get Their Revenge

 For example, she asked me to put a picture of the Constitution of the UK in a post related to the UK.
 When I’d point out the difficulties, she’d just say something like, “Work it out as I said / Just do it.”

 Her list of corrections became long and indecisive, and she acted like she was the last word here.
 She would post the graphics with an Instagram filter on them which made my head hurt!

-She even added a vignette to every design.
+Then the worst began.
 I exhausted the content list she had sent me and asked for some more.
 I was also having college exams, so there were delays.
 I talked to her and waited until an hour passed, and I pinged her again.
 She did send me the new topics but not before reprimanding me for being so late and demanding a pretty complicated design in fifteen minutes.

-Work productivity fell as I tried to work with her demands.
+In a few days, I needed new topics and told her so.
 She just said, “I’ll send them.
 Wait for my instructions.”
 I waited the whole day with no word from her.
 The next day, I wrote to her asking for new topics.
 Now, we all communicated in a Skype group, and before I had tried to DM her, only to be told by her to “follow protocol” and message in the group.

 So, my first malicious revenge, I asked her everything in the group, including new topics.
 A few minutes later, she sends an irate DM saying (direct copy-paste):

 “How many times have I repeated myself that if work is required, you shall be informed?
 Then, what is the reason behind you dropping a message in the group?”

 My big malicious compliance sets in.
 I say okay and leave it there.

 I spend the day not working.
 In fact, I spend the next few days doing nothing and sending no messages.
 Now, I get paid on a daily basis, so I was literally getting paid by sitting around all day.

 Soon enough, my boss and I have a word.
 He promises to help me out.
 That’s when he notices how the head hasn’t been posting anything or doing anything worthwhile on the social media handles.
-He asks me to go ahead and work on old stuff while he has a talk with the head.

 A few days later, she’s fired.”